 I later realized that some more competent players weren’t selected for one particular reason: teamwork is just as important as being good at sports.

 Just like how students at Columbia need each other to win in life, I will bring a mindset of growth and persistence as a team into my community.
 Just like how I will need my peers as much as my peers need me during my four years at Columbia and beyond.

+Notes: I think this is ok.

 Why are you interested in attending Columbia University?
 We encourage you to consider the aspect(s) that you find unique and compelling about Columbia.
 (200 words or fewer)*